spycle/microbot_push/README.md

 Makes use of the Linux utility from https://github.com/kahiroka/microbot

 NB.
-This is very much a work in progress and isn't working all that reliably.
+This is very much a work in progress and isn't working 100% reliably.
 I have no idea if this will work with newer devices sold by Keymitt

 ## Example configuration.yaml